ibm-cloud-docs/mqcloud/mqoc_configure_chl_ssl.md

 ## Tasks on the MQ on Cloud queue manager
 {: #mqoc_chl_ssl_tasks}

-As mentioned earlier, enabling security on an MQ channel requires configuring a cipher spec, and exchanging public certificates.
-The choice of cipher spec may be done using any of the three standard MQ administration tools.
+As mentioned earlier, enabling security on an MQ channel requires configuring a cipher spec, and exchanging public certificates between the queue manager and the client (and for Mutual TLS, also between the client and the queue manager).
+The configuration of the cipher spec may be done using any of the three standard MQ administration tools.
 The method for each is described below, so pick your preferred tool and follow the instructions.
 For access to the user credentials and certificate, the MQ on Cloud service console is required.